sebastianhallen/Goose/Readme.md

 Goose
 =====

 Goose is a visual studio extension that automatically runs a powershell script any time a file matching a specified glob is saved.

+##Usage
-The command to run is defined in goose.config in the project root folder.
-You will need a separate goose.config for each project.
+Install the plugin and place a goose.config file in the project folder.
+The goose.config does not have to be included in the project.
+Each project should have it's own goose.config.

+Note that the extension will run anything you put in compile-command with the same priviliges as visual studio.
+You have been warned.

 ##Configuration
 The config file has the following structure: